 Put your problem solving skills to the test at Escape!
 Whistler, featuring four unique escape rooms to choose from.

 It’s oddly satisfying to launch an axe through the air (at a target, that is).
 Visit Forged Axe Throwing in Function Junction to experience it for yourself.

 Pool and Darts

 Yoga keeps the mind calm and the body limber, making it a great companion to on-mountain activities.
-Studios in Whistler include YYOGA, Yogacara, Loka Yoga, and popup classes can be found at a variety of locations including Meadow Park Sports Centre, Audain Art Museum, Lululemon and more.
+Unfortunately, the pandemic caused some of our local studios to close, but Yogacara is still going strong and popup classes can be found at a variety of locations including Meadow Park Sports Centre, Audain Art Museum, Lululemon and more.